-For information regarding eligibility and selection criteria, please consult the Frequently Asked Questions below.
 For questions about completing your application, please consult Tips for Applying.

 A funded internship may not take place in a country on either the U.S. State Department "warning" or Treasury "embargo" lists (except when an embargo is specifically directed toward a narrow set of individuals or circumstances in a country.)
 Travel warnings can be accessed at: www.travel.state.gov.
 Plese note that this list is updated regularly.

 - A student may receive funding for summer research one summer (e.g. Hanna Holborn Gray Grant, Mellon Mays Undergraduate Fellowship, Science Dept. Research) and for a summer internship another summer.